Qualifications

 Between my two computer science degrees, I spent a year pursuing a personal interest in the form of a taught masters degree in Classics and Ancient History.
 I applied for the course towards the end of my undergraduate degree and was given an unconditional offer.

-I was assessed on the basis of two essays, a Latin exam, and a 13,000 word dissertation.
+I was assessed on the basis of two essays, a Latin exam, and a 13,000 word dissertation entitled Representation of Ancient Warfare in Modern Video Games.
 My dissertation has since been cited in peer-reviewed publications.
 I also gave a talk at a postgraduate conference (APCHC) in front of MA and PhD students and members of academic staff, and helped to organise another conference (AMPAL).
+I received a bursary to attend the Classical Association conference - the only MA student from Manchester to do so that year.

 BSc (Hons) Computer Science